 20. For the purpose of carrying out its objects, the Society may borrow or raise or secure the payment of money in such manner as it thinks fit, and in particular by the issue of debentures, but this power shall be exercised only under the authority of the Society, and in no case shall debentures be issued without the sanction of a special resolution of the Society.

 a.
 The Society does not pay any dividends or distribute its property among its officers, directors or members.

 b.
 If the Society is dissolved, any funds or assets remaining after paying all the debts are to be paid to a charitable organization with objects similar to those of the Society.

 c.
-Board of Directors are to select the charitable organization to receive the assets by special resolution.
+If the Society is dissolved, the Board of Directors will select the charitable organization to receive the assets by special resolution.
 In no event do any Board Members receive any assets of the Society.

 d.
 No action will be taken which contravenes the provisions of the Societies Act (Alberta) or the Income Tax Act (Canada).

-21. The Bylaws may be rescinded, altered or added to by a “Special Resolution”.
+22. The Bylaws may be rescinded, altered or added to by